FerdoushiNahar/MADE_SS_2024/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-This project aims to explore the relationship between Greenhouse Gas(Co2) emissions and regional temperature trends in Rathaus area of konstanz.
+This project aims to explore the relationship between Greenhouse Gas (CO₂) emissions and regional temperature trends in the Rathaus area of Konstanz.
+By analyzing historical data on CO₂ levels and temperature records, we aim to identify patterns and correlations that can provide insights into the impact of greenhouse gas emissions on local climate changes.
+The study seeks to contribute to the understanding of how human activities influence environmental conditions, which is essential for developing effective climate policies and mitigation strategies.
+This analysis will leverage publicly available datasets to examine temporal trends and potential causal relationships, offering a localized perspective on the broader issue of global climate change.

 ## Datasources